 This pious belief—usually touted by those who work a Monday-thru-Friday schedule—is based partly on Hebrews 10:25, where it admonishes Christians not to forsake the assembly.
 We’ve been taught that this means “don’t skip going to church.”
 The argument then follows that forsaking the assembly means you can’t partake of the Lord’s Supper, worship with other Christians, etc. Many see these a matters of faith, and if not carried out weekly invites wrath from the Lord.
 But is God more concerned with church attendance rather than taking care of one’s family?

 The gist of Hebrews 10:25 has little to do with Sunday morning worship service, but was written in the context where Jewish Christians were under tremendous pressure to forsake Christianity and return to the Mosaic system.

 Where’s the priority?
 In today’s job market, where Sunday has become another workday, Christians are faced with a tough choice.
 To answer the dilemma, most churches offer evening and mid-week services.
-Yet because some seem to think that the Sunday morning worship service counts more than the evening service, they see a job as “serving mammon instead of serving God.”
-Bogus nonsense that usually comes from someone working a Monday-Friday schedule.
-What about the military, where a person is technically “on the clock” 24/7?
+Yet because some think that the Sunday morning worship service counts more than the evening service, they see a job as “serving mammon instead of serving God.”
+Bogus nonsense that usually comes from someone working a cozy Monday-thru-Friday schedule.
+What about the military, where a person is technically on the clock 24/7?

-Contrary to what some preacher may say, God wants you to take care of your family first.
-“Going to church” (a bogus statement to begin with) is secondary:
+God wants you to take care of your family first.
+Note:

 If anyone does not provide for his relatives, and especially for his immediate family, he has denied the faith and is worse than an unbeliever.
 (1 Tim 5:8)